What Timber Framing Styles are Available?

-Timber frame or “post and beam” structures can take many forms, depending on whether it’s a home, barn, church, public structure or business, along with the nature of its intended use.
-They start with a basic “bent” (a timber frame, which is the cross section of a building) with other structural components added in order to make specific forms, such as a saltbox style, a farm house, fancy barn, two-story colonial or a hammer beam cape.
+Timber frame or “post and beam” structures can styled in many ways, such as a saltbox, farm house, fancy barn, two-story colonial or a hammer beam cape.
+The style depends first on the owners preference, then on whether the building is a home, barn, church, public structure or business, along with the nature of its intended use.
+We start with a basic “bent” (a timber frame, which is the cross section of a building) with other structural components added in order to make specific forms.
+The possibilities are extensive, although simple forms are the most economical.

 The Gambrel style frame is great for farm homes.
 It has a unique roof design with two sloping timbers.
 With this style of frame a home can have high ceilings and a slanted roof, which is important for buildings in areas that get heavy snowfall.